Kunal22shah/NotesWebApp/README.md

-# NotesWebApp using C# and ASP.NET core.
+# NotesWebApp using C# and ASP.NET core:

 - Using the MVC (Model View Controller) design pattern.
 - Configured database tables using the Entity framework.